 Exercise and weight management are also important if you are suffering from arthritis in your feet.
 However, you want to ensure that the exercise routines you are choosing won’t cause your pain to worsen.
 Swimming and other water exercises are options to consider.

-Probably the most important factor for foot care if you suffer from arthritis is footwear.
-Wearing supportive shoes that fit properly will help to manage pain and to keep your condition from worsening.
+Probably, the most important factor for foot care if you suffer from arthritis is footwear.
+Wearing supportive shoes that fit properly will help you manage pain and keep your condition from worsening.

-Some tips for buying footwear when suffering from arthritis include:
+Some tips for buying footwear when suffering from arthritis: